-Occupier's Liability Claims Sydney
+Occupier's Liability Compensation Claims

 If you are injured whilst on someone else’s property, this is sometimes known as an occupier’s liability claim.
 Examples of such claims are slips, trips and falls in supermarkets or shopping centres, injuries sustained on leased premises, injuries in car parks, injuries in hotels or clubs, injuries on building sites or injuries on any premises that are owned or leased by someone else.

 In 1987 the High Court decided in a landmark case known as Australian Safeway Stores Pty Limited v Zaluzna that occupier’s liability should be dealt with in the same way as normal negligence.